BrickBench/brickbench-docs/docs/source/editing.rst

 ---------

-To allow editing of file formats that are not fully understood, BrickBench editing works by immediately applying any changes the user applies onto the file it is editing and then reloading the file.
+To allow editing of file formats that are not fully understood, BrickBench editing works by immediately applying any changes the user does onto the file it is editing and then reloading the file.
 This allows for great flexibility with editing file formats that may be almost completely unknown, but causes editing to be slow (especially on operations that require multiple steps) and causes certain operations to be confusing (eg. if you rotate something by 180°, it can be